What Is a Stay Interview? Everything Small Businesses Need to Know

-A stay interview is a discussion between an employer and employee about what makes the employee want to stay in their job or with the company and what might cause them to leave.
-Unlike traditional job interviews, stay interviews seek information from current employees (rather than potential employees) on overall job satisfaction and how they engage within the company and with their colleagues.
-When done correctly, stay interviews add significant value to your company’s employee management process.
+A stay interview—or retention interview—is a one-on-one discussion between an employer and an employee to determine what makes the employee stay in their job or with the company.
+Unlike exit interviews, which focus on departing employees, stay interviews seek information from current employees (generally high-performers but sometimes disengaged workers) on overall job satisfaction and engagement.

 How to Give a Stay Interview

 A stay interview should be straightforward and informal—don’t overcomplicate it.
-Your goal is to get honest feedback from your team members and strengthen employee engagement by taking action based on what employees tell you.
-If they open up to you but don’t see results, that can have an adverse effect on engagement and, ultimately, increase turnover.
-Just as you would with a job interview, have a structured interview process to ensure you get the information you need.
+Your goal is to get honest feedback from your team members and strengthen employee engagement by acting on what employees tell you.
+If they open up to you but don’t see results, that can harm engagement and, ultimately, increase turnover.
+Just as you would with a traditional job interview, have a structured interview process to ensure you get the necessary information.

 Step 1: Open the Stay Interview

-You want to set a casual tone to put your employee at ease, making it more likely for you to get honest feedback.
-This isn’t a discussion about putting someone on a performance improvement plan, where you have difficult information to deliver.
+You want to set a casual (or informal) tone to put your employee at ease, making it more likely for you to get honest feedback.
+This isn’t a discussion with difficult information to deliver, such as putting someone on a performance improvement plan.
 You should tell your employee that you are simply looking for feedback to strengthen employee engagement and determine why they want to stay with the company—or even what might make them leave.

 Although some companies prefer their HR team conduct stay interviews, the best approach is to have direct supervisors handle them.
-Managers are more aware of what employees deal with day-to-day and better equipped to engage in transparent conversations with their team members.
-HR-led interviews, on the other hand, can make for a sterile conversation that never gets to the meat of a problem.
-It can be difficult for employees to discuss negatives with their direct supervisor, but these discussions can also cultivate a stronger relationship based on trust and open dialogue.
+Managers are more aware of what employees deal with daily and are better equipped to communicate transparently with their team members.

 Step 2: Ask Open-ended Questions